micheleangioni/sls-node-ts/readme.md

 In order to deploy the application locally you need to:

-1. Create a local Docker network via `docker network create aws-nodejs`
+1. Create a local Docker network via `docker network create sls-node-ts`
-2. Run Localstack via docker compose by running `docker-compose up` (`TMPDIR=/private$TMPDIR docker-compose up` in MacOs)
+2. Run Localstack via docker compose by running `docker-compose up` (`TMPDIR=/private$TMPDIR docker-compose up` in MacOs) from the `/dev` folder
 3. Deploy the application locally via `npm run deploy-local`
 4. Connect via HTTP client (eg. using `Postman`) to the deployed url `http://localhost:4567/restapis/<CODE>/local/_user_request_/hello` where `<CODE>` is found in the `endpoints` section of the console output given by serverless in step 3.